-A. If the employee is unable to perform the duties of his/her regular position, he/she shall be assigned modified duties to the maximum extent practicable, with all such duties being within any medical restrictions applicable to the employee.
-This

-- modified duty may include assignments to duties of a different, lower-paid position.
-While on modified duty, the employee shall continue to receive his/her regular rate of pay. - B. If an employee is unable to perform the duties of his/her regular position for more than six (6) months, the City may discontinue offering the employee modified duty and allow the employee to collect Workers' Compensation indemnity benefits.
+- A. If the employee is unable to perform the duties of his/her regular position, he/she shall be assigned modified duties to the maximum extent practicable, with all such duties being within any medical restrictions applicable to the employee.
+This modified duty may include assignments to duties of a different, lower-paid position; duties outside their classification and/or bargaining unit; duties outside their previously assigned shift; or duties created for the sole purposes of providing a limited term opportunity to engage in work with the goal of increasing the potential return to full duties; provided, however, that the City shall not be required to create such opportunities.
+The employer also retains the right to eliminate any positions/responsibilities/opportunities established under this provision at any time including, but not limited to, when the employee returns to full duty status.
+While on the modified duty, the employee shall continue to receive his/her regular rate of pay. - B. If an employee is unable to perform the duties of his/her regular position for more than six (6) months, the City may discontinue offering the employee modified duty and allow the employee to collect Workers' Compensation indemnity benefits.